-However, diarrhea, especially if associated with vomiting, was treated in the past with frequent, small amounts of fluid given to the baby.
+In the past, before the formula companies got in on the game, diarrhea, especially if associated with vomiting, was treated with frequent, small amounts of fluid given to the baby.
 With breastfeeding, the baby can get frequent small feedings.
 The mother essentially keeps the baby at the breast, almost constantly.
-After the initial large intake of breastmilk at the beginning of a feeding (after the baby wakes up from a sleep, say), the baby will then be getting only small amounts of milk and the sucking at the breast helps the baby’s stomach to empty, thus reducing vomiting.
+After the initial large intake of breastmilk at the beginning of a feeding (after the baby wakes up from a sleep, say), the baby will then be getting only small amounts of milk and the sucking at the breast helps the baby’s stomach to empty (gastrocolic reflex), thus reducing vomiting.
 What if the baby vomits?
 The mother should put him back to the breast.

 Even rarer in the exclusively breastfed baby is the need to rehydrate the baby with an intravenous solution.

 It is important to realize that medication to prevent vomiting and diarrhea is almost never necessary and usually does not work anyway.
 And can be harmful.
 Even if they do seem to work, it’s not a good idea to use them.
 Vomiting and diarrhea are the body’s method of ridding the intestines of the virus or bacteria as well as the toxins formed by these germs.
 Treating the vomiting and diarrhea with medication may actually prolong the illness and cause it to recur.

 • Dimenhydrinate (Gravol) is an antihistamine frequently used orally or as a rectal suppository to decrease vomiting.
 There is no good proof that it actually works to decrease vomiting.
 It can, however, cause excessive sleepiness (lethargy), which can confuse the clinical picture: Is the baby lethargic because of the drug or because he is becoming sicker?
 Such drugs should not be used.